Riyas1412/AI-COde-Fixer/README.md

 Provides intuitive action buttons:

-Accept: Automatically applies the AI-suggested fix into the main editor.
+- **Accept**: Automatically applies the AI-suggested fix into the main editor.

-Reject: Closes the extension and discards the proposed fix.
+- **Reject**: Closes the extension and discards the proposed fix.

-Modify: Enables editing within the AI fix panel, allowing users to refine the suggestion manually.
+- **Modify**: Enables editing within the AI fix panel, allowing users to refine the suggestion manually.
 Once modified, users can still apply the changes using the Accept button.

-This tab ensures full control and flexibility when reviewing and applying code fixes.
+- This tab ensures full control and flexibility when reviewing and applying code fixes.

 ### 💡 Explanation Tab
-Offers a structured, human-readable breakdown of the detected issue:
+- Offers a structured, human-readable breakdown of the detected issue:

-Issue: Identifies the specific bug or problem in the original code.
+- **Issue**: Identifies the specific bug or problem in the original code.

-Cause: Explains the underlying reason or logic flaw that led to the issue.
+- **Cause**: Explains the underlying reason or logic flaw that led to the issue.

-Fix: Describes how the AI-generated solution resolves the problem.
+- **Fix**: Describes how the AI-generated solution resolves the problem.

-This educational breakdown helps users not only fix code but also understand the rationale behind each correction.
+- This educational breakdown helps users not only fix code but also understand the rationale behind each correction.

 ### 🔍 Static Analysis Tab
-Integrates static analysis tools (Pylint, Mypy, and Bandit) to examine the submitted code for:
+- Integrates static analysis tools (Pylint, Mypy, and Bandit) to examine the submitted code for:

-Syntax and logical errors
+- **Syntax and logical errors**

-Type inconsistencies
+- **Type inconsistencies**

-Security vulnerabilities
+- **Security vulnerabilities**

-Results are displayed in an interactive panel, showing:
+- Results are displayed in an interactive panel, showing:

-Line numbers
+- **Line numbers**

-Severity levels
+- **Severity levels**

-Descriptive messages for each issue
+- **Descriptive messages for each issue**

-This helps ensure adherence to Python best practices and enhances code reliability.
+- This helps ensure adherence to Python best practices and enhances code reliability.

 ---